Master of Arts in Clinical Counseling & Master of Social Work

 Here’s what it takes

 The Moravian MACC-MSW dual degree with Marywood requires a total of 90 credits of coursework.
-By sharing credits you can finish in three years of full-time study.
-You must finish within seven years.
+By sharing credits you can finish in three years of full-time study as compared to 4 years if the degrees were taken separately.
 The MACC program is designed to meet the academic degree requirements in Pennsylvania for Licensed Professional Counselors (LPC).
 These academic requirements are outlined in PA Act 49.2.

 Explore Marywood University

 Explore Marywood’s Master of Social Work program at www.marywood.edu/ssw/grad/.
 They offer courses at their Marywood University campus, East Stroudsburg University, and just 15 minutes away from the Seminary at DeSales University.

 Apply to both Moravian Theological Seminary and Marywood

 In order to enter this dual degree program, you will need to apply and be accepted at both Moravian Theological Seminary (www.moravianseminary.edu/admissions/apply-now) and Marywood University (www.marywood.edu/admissions/applying).

 Opening up about secrets and hurts takes courage and vulnerability.
 We think it is vital that counselors experience what it’s like to be on the receiving end of counseling and require that MACC students undergo 5-8 sessions of individual counseling prior to beginning the clinical experience.